-Southampton's Adam Lallana plays the entire game as England conclude their World Cup preparations with a 0-0 draw against Honduras in Miami
+Saints captain Adam Lallana played the entire game as England finished off their preparations for the World Cup with a disappointing 0-0 draw against Honduras.

 Lallana was named in the starting line-up by the national team manager, Roy Hodgson, increasing the likelihood that he will be included among the eleven selected to face Italy, in Manaus, next week.